Airblue Flight 202: Investigation

-The Civil Aviation Authority (CAA) immediately launched an investigation into the accident.
+The Pakistan Civil Aviation Authority (CAA) immediately launched an investigation into the accident.
 Airbus stated that the company would provide full technical assistance to Pakistani authorities.
 A six-member Airbus team, headed by Nicolas Bardou, the company's director of flight safety, arrived in Islamabad on 29 July 2010.

 The aircraft's flight recorders were located on 31 July, when Junaid Ameen, the director-general of the Pakistan CAA, told AFP, "the investigating committee found the black box from the Margalla Hills this morning ... the black box was found from the bulk of the wreckage of the crashed plane."
 He stated that the box would be examined by "foreign experts" in Germany or France, as Pakistan does not possess the equipment to decode the flight recorders.
 He also stated that the process of extracting information may take six months to a year.
 The Pakistani authorities decided to send the cockpit voice recorder (CVR) and flight data recorder (FDR) to the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) in France.